COVID-19 Updates Related to University Travel

-U of U Travel Restrictions Extended Through December 11, 2020
+U of U Travel Restrictions Extended Through End of Spring Semester, May 7, 2021

 Domestic and International Business Travel:

-The University of Utah is currently restricting all inbound and outbound business travel through the end of Fall Semester 2020 (December 11, 2020).
+The University of Utah is currently restricting all inbound and outbound business travel through March 15, 2021.
 This travel restriction applies to ALL FACULTY OR STAFF TRAVEL, ALL UNIVERSITY COORDINATED STUDENT TRAVEL AND ALL GUEST/RECRUIT TRAVEL.

 Approved exceptions to this restriction must adhere all of the following procedures:

 - Requesting department must prepare a memo describing:

 - Reasons travel is necessary during restricted dates, as well as